abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/php-lp/baseline.md

+---
+title: PHP baseline testing on Google Axion C4A Arm Virtual Machine
+weight: 5

+### FIXED, DO NOT MODIFY
+layout: learningpathall
+---

-# Baseline Setup for PHP-FPM
+## Baseline Setup for PHP-FPM

-Now that PHP and Apache are installed, let’s configure **PHP-FPM (FastCGI Process Manager)**.
-This makes PHP faster and more secure because it runs separately from Apache.
+This section covers the installation and configuration of **PHP and Apache** on a SUSE Arm-based GCP VM.
+It includes setting up **PHP-FPM** with a Unix socket, verifying PHP functionality via a test page, and ensuring Apache and PHP-FPM work together correctly.

-## Configure the PHP-FPM Pool
+### Configure the PHP-FPM Pool

+**PHP-FPM:** A FastCGI Process Manager that runs PHP scripts efficiently, handling multiple requests separately from the web server for better performance and security.

 A **pool** is basically a set of PHP worker processes that handle requests.